Si Rat Malai

-Si Rat Malai (สี่รัฐมาลัย, 'Four Malay States') is a former administrative division of Thailand.
+Si Rat Malai (สี่รัฐมาลัย) is a former administrative division of Thailand.
 It included the four northern states of Kedah, Perlis, Kelantan, and Terengganu in British Malaya annexed by the Axis-aligned Thai government after the Japanese invasion of Malaya.

 The Thai authorities made Alor Setar the centre for the administration of the territory.
 Thailand administered the states as Syburi (ไทรบุรี), Palit (ปะลิส), Kalantan (กลันตัน) and Trangkanu (ตรังกานู) provinces from 18 October 1943 until the surrender of the Japanese at the end of the war.

 History

 On 14 December 1941, General Plaek Phibunsongkhram, then Prime Minister of Thailand, signed a secret agreement with the Empire of Japan and committed the Thai armed forces to participate in the planned Burma Campaign.
 An alliance between Thailand and Japan was formally signed on 21 December 1941.

 On 25 January 1942, the Thai government, believing the Allies to be beaten, declared war on the United States and the United Kingdom.
-As a reward for entering into a military alliance with the Japanese, the latter agreed to return to Thailand the four British Malayan provinces of Kedah, Perlis, Kelantan, and Terengganu which had been ceded to the British under the Anglo-Siamese Treaty of 1909.
+As a reward for entering into a military alliance with the Japanese, the latter agreed to return to Thailand the four British Malayan protectorates of Kedah, Perlis, Kelantan, and Terengganu which had been turned into British protectorates under the Anglo-Siamese Treaty of 1909.

 After occupation on 20 August 1943, an agreement on the surrender of the four states was signed in Bangkok, between Phibunsongkhram and the Japanese ambassador, Teiji Tonbukami.
 Among the conditions in the agreement stated that Japan would hand over the administration of the four Malay states to Thailand within 60 days after the signature of the document.

 On 18 October 1943, the four Malay states were transferred to Thailand.
 On the occasion, Prime Minister Phibunsongkhram declared that the citizens of the annexed states were to be granted equal treatment to the inhabitants of other parts of Thailand.
 The Japanese authorities, however, retained a great degree of control.
 Japanese troops and the Kempeitai continued to be stationed in the four states.
 Rail services would be run by Thai officers only in Kelantan, and the rail links in Kedah and Perlis would remain in Japanese hands.
 The Japanese also had the full control of the telegraph, post and telephone services over the nominally Thai territories.

 Thailand was still allied with Japan when the war ended, but the United States proposed a solution.
 In September 1945, British control of the four states was reinstated, under the British Military Administration.
 On 1 April 1946 the former Thai-occupied states joined the Malayan Union.